akserg/lost_dart/README.md

 ###Object scopes

 Lost Dart supports two scopes: `singleton` and `prototype`.
 The first is used by default and does not need to be explicitly specified in binding.
-You may mark an object definition as `prototype` with method `asPrototype` and `Container` will return a new instance of prototype on each call of method `get`.
+You may mark an object definition as `prototype` with method `asPrototype` and `Container` will return a new instance of prototype on each call of method `get`:

 ```
 import 'package:lost_dart/lost_dart.dart';

 //application code
-class Baz{
+class Baz {}
-}

 void main() {
   // Create IoC container